TimChinye/RPS-Hand-Gesture-Recognition/README.md

     conda env create -f environment.yml
     ```

-    For me, I just have to run:
+    After creating with the previous command, activate it with the following command:
     ```bash
     # Before copying, replace "%USERPROFILE%" with whatever's most appropiate.
     %USERPROFILE%/miniconda3/Scripts/activate
     conda activate .\.conda
     ```

+### Usage: The Full ML Pipeline

+The entire project workflow is managed through `run.py`.
+Depending on your goal, you can choose one of the following paths.

+#### Path 1: Play Immediately (Quick Start)
+If you just want to run the game using pre-trained models, you can skip the data collection and training steps.

+1. Download the "Dataset" and "Trained Models" from the [Google Drive folder](https://drive.google.com/drive/folders/1Xlbh93dTr5OEQoiqRSaBLWkjedBfQxNy?usp=sharing).
+2. Extract `dataset_final.zip` into the project's root folder.
+3. Create a `saved_models` folder in the root and move the two `.keras` files into it.
+4. You can now skip to **Step 4** and run the game directly:
     ```bash
-    # They are separate commands:
-    > %USERPROFILE%/miniconda3/Scripts/activate
-    > conda activate .\.conda
+    python run.py play
     ```
-    ```bash
-    # To be precise:
-    %USERPROFILE%\...\RPS-Hand-Gesture-Recognition>%USERPROFILE%/miniconda3/Scripts/activate
-    (base) %USERPROFILE%\<...>\RPS-Hand-Gesture-Recognition>conda activate .\.conda
-    ```

-## Usage: The Full ML Pipeline

-The entire project workflow is managed through `run.py`.
-Follow these steps in order to go from collecting data to playing the final game.
+#### Path 2: Train on Provided Data
+If you want to train the models yourself but skip the manual data collection, follow these steps.

+1. Download the "Dataset" from the Google Drive folder and extract it.
+2. You can now skip to **Step 2, part 4 (`prepare`)** and then proceed with training and playing.

+#### Path 3: Run the Full Pipeline from Scratch
+To collect your own data and build everything from the ground up, follow all the detailed steps below.

-### Step 0: Run it all at once
+##### Step 0: Run it all at once

 To run all steps from data collection to training in sequence, execute the following commands.
 Each step is explained in detail in the subsequent steps.